aaronbrown1988/MD_workflow/README_main.txt

 the large capacity of the BlueGene/Q cluster.

-The directory structure is desiged to be self-contained; that is having all the files necessary to run a simualtion.
-The /Project directory is meant to be the area to work on manuscripts and illustrations while the /Simulation directory is where the setup, running and analysing the simulations is done.
+The directory structure is desiged to be self-contained; that is having all the files necessary to run a simulation.
+The /Project directory is meant to be the area to work on manuscripts and illustrations while the /Setup_and_Config directory is where the setup,

 This directory structure is intended for a standard namd job comprising of an equilibration run followed by production runs.
 Output files are date-stamped